stylesuxx/amazon-bot/README.md

 >Closes phantom JS, call this when you are done taking actions

 #### addItem(id)
->Add a single item - Resolves when item could be added
+>Add a single item by its product *id* - Resolves when item could be added

 #### addItems(ids)
->Add multiple items at once, just pass an array of item ids - Resolves when items could be added
+>Add multiple items at once. *ids* is an array of product id's - Resolves when items could be added

 #### getCart()
 >Get details about all items in the shopping cart - Resolves when cart information is available